Kangsan-Jeon/HinodeSR/README.md

 # HinodeSR
 Apply super-resolution to HINODE dataset(granule imge) using RCAN

-I fixed the original code to fit me(option.py, hinode.py, srdata.py and so on in RCAN_TrainCode) Especially I used a single filter image, so I added a reshape code in srdata.py
+I fixed the original code to fit me(option.py, hinode.py, srdata.py and so on) Especially I used a single filter image, so I added a reshape code in srdata.py

 I trained my dataset on Linux enviroment with TitanX GPU